 SpyEye is a malware specially created to steal money from people’s bank accounts.
 Once it infects a computer, it will scan it for financial information such as banking cookies and passwords related to credit cards and people’s bank accounts.
 The malware attacks users running Firefox browser, Google Chrome, Internet Explorer, and Opera browsers, as well as and the Windows OS.

-SpyEye is spread through several infection vectors; they include, including the Blackhat search engine optimization, spam, and by malware -loaders.
+SpyEye spreads through several infection vectors, including Blackhat search engine optimization techniques, spam, and malware loaders.
 SpyEye’s biggest competitor in the banking Trojan segment is another botnet called Zeus.

 SpyEye Malware History

 The first instance of a SpyEye attack was recorded in 2009 in Russia where it was being sold in Russian dark web hacker groups for $500.
 Advertisements from the time showed the botnet had features that included key loggers, auto-fill credit card modules, config files (encrypted), HTTP access, POP3 grabbers, Zeus killer, and FTP grabbers.